Hashnode/support/docs/ambassador-program.md

 title: Hashnode Ambassador
 ---

-## What is it?

-The Hashnode Ambassador program is a way Hashnode rewards its people for spreading the word about Hashnode.
+The Hashnode Ambassador program is a way Hashnode rewards developers for spreading the word about Hashnode.

-If you enjoy Hashnode, and want to see your friends here as well, refer them and become a Hashnode Ambassador.

-It comes with many useful perks!
-See below all the perks and rules!
+If you enjoy Hashnode and want to see your friends here as well, refer them and become a Hashnode Ambassador.
+It comes with many valuable perks and an exclusive T-shirt!

----

 ## How to become an ambassador

-There are criteria you need to meet to become an ambassador.
-Check the steps you need to undertake:
+By following the three steps below, you'd automatically become a Hashnode Ambassador.

+1. First, go to the [Hashnode Ambassadors](https://hashnode.com/ambassador) homepage.
-1. Use your **referral** link to invite your friends to Hashnode.
+2. Copy your **referral** link and share it with friends or colleagues.
-2. **Invite 3 friends** to join Hashnode using your referral link.
-Once the complete the sign up process, you unlock the ambassador role instantly.
+3. Once a minimum of 3 people have joined Hashnode using your referral link; you automatically become a Hashnode Ambassador 🥳

+## Win an exclusive Hashnode T-shirt

-3. Become the **top referrer of the day** and win an exclusive Hashnode t-shirt.
+Every day, we give the top referrer of the day an exclusive Hashnode T-shirt.
+Want to win one?
+Spread the word about Hashnode. 😃

----

-## The benefits of being an ambassador
+## Other benefits of being a Hashnode Ambassador

+Aside from winning an exclusive Hashnode T-shirt, here are other things you stand to gain from being a Hashnode Ambassador.

 | Feature                     | Description                                                                                                                                                                             | Icon                                                                                                                                                                      |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|